AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Speaking of enumeration types, note that Ada 2022 added a boolean type to :ada:`Interfaces.C` named :ada:`C_Bool` to match that of C99, so you should use it instead of Ada's :ada:`Boolean` type for formal parameters.

 A simple Ada record type is compatible with a C struct, but remember that the Ada compiler is allowed to reorder the record components.
 The compiler would do that if it saw that the layout was inefficient, but the point here is that the compiler could do it silently.
-As a result, you should specify the record layout explicitly using a record representation clause, matching that of the C struct in question.
+As a result, you should specify the record layout explicitly using a record representation clause, matching the layout of the C struct in question.
 Then there will be no question of the layouts matching.
 Once your record types get more complicated, for example with discriminants or tagged record extensions, things get tricky.
 Your best bet it to stick with the simple cases when interfacing to C.

 Some types that you might think would correspond do not, at least not necessarily.
 For example, an Ada access type's value might be represented as a simple address, but it might not.
 In GNAT, an access value designating a value of some unconstrained array type (e.g., String) is comprised of two addresses, by default.
 One designates the characters and the other designates the bounds.
 You can override that with a pragma, but you must know to do so.
 For example, if we run the following program, we will see that the object size for the access type :ada:`Name` is twice the object size of :ada:`System.Address`: